 The PXI services tree is a registry structure that contains a list of all installed hardware and the system module drivers, chassis drivers, and peripheral module drivers that support it.
 There are keys for each type of driver, and under each key is a list of vendor names, and under each vendor name is a list of model names which contains the references to the PXI defined driver DLL's.
-Figure 4 illustrates a typical system.
+Figure 4, Typical PXI services tree showing the NI system module driver, illustrates a typical system.